Rallye Deutschland

 The ADAC Rallye Deutschland is a rally event held in Germany.
 The event was first held in 1982 and originally hosted by e.g. Frankfurt, Mainz and Koblenz.
 In 2000, the rally was relocated to the region around Trier.
 Previously part of the European and German championships, the event was in the World Rally Championship calendar from the 2002 season to 2020 season.
 The 2020 event was cancelled due to the COVID-19 pandemic.
+Whilst Rallye Deutschland has not returned to calendar since Germany has since 2023 co-hosted rally with Austria and the Czech Republic under the title of the Central European Rally.

 History

 Previously part of the European Rally Championship and the German Rally Championship, the rally was included in the World Rally Championship calendar for the 2002 season.
 The organisers opted for a split in locations: media center, rally headquarters and the parc ferme were placed in Trier, the parc ferme being a prominent display of all remaining cars on the Viehmarkt, surrounded by restaurants, pubs and special events such as music and the brewery festival.
 Start and finish ceremonies were also held in Trier in front of the Porta Nigra with the cars making their way through the spectators.
 Meanwhile, the service park was located roughly 60 km southeast on the shore of the picturesque Bostalsee.

 The rally traditionally started with the shakedown close to the servicepark on Thursday morning, before moving to Trier for the showstart.
 The next three days were separated according to the three different track characteristics.
 Friday's leg one was held to the northeast of Trier around the Moselle in the vineyards.
 For afternoon and evening service the cars returned to Bostalsee before heading to Trier and parc-ferme.
 Saturdays' stages were held on and around the military training grounds of Baumholder, including the famous special stage "Panzerplatte".
 The day ended with a spectator special stage in the small town of Sankt Wendel.
 Leg three was held in the northern Saarland around Sankt Wendel, followed by a second pass through the spectator special stage.
 In the early afternoon the crews returned to Trier for the Finish ceremony.

 The existing layout received criticism from fans, teams and the FIA with many complaining about the long liaison between stages, and the town of Trier, especially its small businesses, looking for more involvement by moving Trier into the center of rally.